-Happy Halloween!
-Today’s a day for tricks and treats, but no one likes getting tricked by retailers who make you spend more money!
-I’ve spent most of my working life inside retail stores starting way back in 1972.
+Halloween’s a time for tricks and treats, but no one likes getting tricked by retailers who make you spend more money!
+I’ve spent most of my working life inside retail stores starting way back in the early 1970’s.
 That’s when I began a job as an assistant buyer at R.H.
-Macy’s, a real learning experience for me as to exactly how a retail business is run and how it makes lots of money.
-Some of that knowledge was valuable then and is still just as valuable today because it opened my eyes over the years so that I can deal with shopping in a much more intelligent way.
+Macy’s, a real learning experience for me as to exactly how a retail business is run and how it makes so much money.
+That knowledge was valuable then in learning my job, but it’s just as valuable today because it opened my eyes over the years so that I can deal with shopping in a much more intelligent way.
 I know the “tricks” and so that helps me zero in on the “treats”!
 There’s an old saying “the more things change the more they stay the same”, and that couldn’t be more true in the world of retail.

-You know it…the one true goal of all retailers, marketers, sales professionals, and CEOs are determined to make you buy more than you planned when you shop.
-In addition, retailers have an arsenal of sales tactics that may seem silly, but serve as heavy-duty artillery when it comes to persuading you to part ways with your cash.
+You know it…the one true goal of all retailers, marketers, sales professionals, and CEOs is to make you buy more than you planned when you shop.
+Retailers have an arsenal of sales tactics that may seem silly, but serve as heavy-duty artillery when it comes to persuading you to part ways with your cash.
 Remember the phrase accredited to P.T.
 Barnum when he said “a sucker is born every minute”?
 That’s where the tricks come into play.

 1. Multiple-Purchase Pricing

 Whether it’s your local grocery store or a bigger store at the strip mall, stores loves to run 5-for-$5, 10-for $10 and all the variations in between for promotions.
-Not only are the sale items a mere dollar each, but sometimes you also get the 11th item free.
+Not only are the sale items a mere dollar each, but sometimes you even get the 11th item free.
+Talk about temptation!
 That’s almost a dozen products included in one purchase on sale and you can mix and match items!
 How cool is that?
 Well, maybe it’s cool.

 It’s really awesomely cool for the grocery store when we load up on 11 items even though we really need only two or three or maybe even only one.
 It’s even better for them when those items regularly sell for only $1.09 anyway.
 For these kinds of purchases, clearing out their inventory for a fast turnover means quick profits and doesn’t tie up their cash flow.

 I’m not saying that multiple-purchase pricing is always a bad move.
-It’s just that when we see something like 10 for $10 or 4 for $5 sales, we tend to buy more items then we really need.
-That means a big ca-ching for the store!
+It’s just that when we see something like 10 for $10 sales we always buy more items then we really need.
+That means a big ka-ching for the store!
 Sometimes you just need only one, not 10.

 2. BOGO, B1G2, and B2G1 deals (Buy 1 get 1 free, etc.)

 The big stores love BOGO!
-These deals work similarly to multiple-purchase pricing.
+These deals work similarly to other multiple-purchase pricing.
 They entice you to buy more than you normally would.

-Now, if you’re already planning to make a purchase with which a second item is free, then, by all means, take the freebie.
+Now, if you’re already planning to make a purchase and a second item is free, then, by all means, take the freebie.
 But if you find yourself suddenly justifying the purchase of an unneeded thing like say a pair of new shoes because of a BOGO ad, the marketers can pat themselves on the back for a job well done.
 Once again, their goal here is to move a lot of inventory quickly and at the same time make you think you got the deal of a lifetime!
 Believe me when I say if that were the case stores wouldn’t be doing it almost every day of the week.

 B1G2 and B2G1 deals involve, respectively, buying one item and getting two free, or buying two items and getting one free.
 There is also another common variation that involves buying one item and getting the second for half off.
 So just use good judgment.
 I always say that if you buy something that you won’t ever use, it isn’t a bargain at any price!